Skip to main content

 How are skill-based games different from chance-based games?

 Games of skill require a physical or mental ability and a learned capacity to carry out a result.
-These games commonly include the use of strategy, tactic, physical coordination, strength, technical expertise, or knowledge.
-Games of chance are games with an outcome strongly influenced by random chance or uncertainty.
+These games commonly include the use of strategy, tactics, physical coordination, strength, technical expertise, and/or knowledge.
+Games of chance are those with an outcome strongly influenced by random chance or uncertainty.
 Common randomization devices include dice, playing cards, or numbered balls drawn from a container.
 Games of chance may have some skill, and games of skill may have some chance, however, most U.S. courts use either the predominance test or the material element test to look at the role that skill and chance each take in determining the outcome of the game.

 The Predominance Test